wp-hooks/vscode-wordpress-hooks/readme.md

 * Autocomplete for action and filter names
 * Autocomplete for action and filter callback functions
+* "Go to Definition" support for action and filter callback functions
 * Hover information on action and filter names

 Last updated for WordPress 5.5.